andersonmadeira/amad-multiple-featured-images/README.md

-# multiple-featured-images
+# multiple-featured-post-images
-WP Plugin that enables multiple featured images in post types
+WP Plugin that enables multiple featured images in any post types